androbaza/event-smlm-localization/notes.md

 * paralellization on CPU
 * paralellization on GPU?
 * add custom parameters, so than grid search for parameters could be performed
+* DAOSTORM won't compile on Ubuntu 22
+* check how PeakFit and Rain-STORM work